How to use 'if' in Python

 Move faster with Replit

-• A shipping cost calculator that applies different rates using an if-elif-else chain based on package weight and destination.
+• A grade calculator that uses an if-elif-else chain to assign letter grades based on numerical scores.

 Common errors and challenges